All posts

 Stale phone numbers.
 The AI summary is only useful if you can actually reach the person.
 Build a quarterly data hygiene step into your workflow.
 When the workflow fires, also check if the phone number has a recent SMS delivery receipt.
 If the last text bounced, flag the contact for data cleanup instead of sending an alert.

 Missing the "last called" field.
 Many CRMs have this field but it is not always populated.
-If your team logs calls inconsistently, the workflow will fire on contacts that someone actually spoke to last week.
+If your team logs calls inconsistently, the workflow fires on contacts that someone actually spoke to last week.
 Build a team habit: every call gets logged before you hang up.
 It is 15 seconds and it is the data backbone of this entire system.

 The Bigger Picture: SIEM for Your Sales Floor